jmsmoorehead/music/Getting-Started.md

 > (trem 60 30 0.2)
 ...
 ```
-The @line@ ugen outputs a value from the start value to the end value over a
+The `line` ugen outputs a value from the start value to the end value over a
 specific length of time.
 In this example we use it as a simple way to stop the
 synth after a few seconds.
-The last argument, @FREE@, is a typical argument to
+The last argument, `FREE`, is a typical argument to
 this kind of control ugen that tells the ugen to free the whole synth instance
 once it completes.
-That way you don't have to @kill@ it by hand anymore.
+That way you don't have to `kill` it by hand anymore.

-Also note that the line and sin oscillator ugens have the :kr suffix.
+Also note that the line and sin oscillator ugens have the `:kr` suffix.
 Many of
 the ugens can operate at different rates, shown at the bottom of the doc string.
-The two primary rates are audio rate and control rate, :ar and :kr.
+The two primary rates are audio rate and control rate, `:ar` and `:kr`.
 Audio rate
 runs at the rate of your audio card, and control rate runs at about 1/60 of that
 speed, so for signals that are just controlling a value rather than outputting
-audio you can save wasted CPU by using :kr.
+audio you can save wasted CPU by using `:kr`.